 Phase I ESA

 Phase I Environmental Reports are prepared for real estate and business transactions, such as land purchases, building purchases, leases, business purchases, new residential developments, and bank loans.
-Our Phase I ESA Reports adhere to American Society for Testing and Materials (ASTM) Standard E-1527-13.
+Our Phase I ESA Reports adhere to the American Society for Testing and Materials (ASTM) Standard E-1527-13.
 This ASTM standard complies with the Environmental Protection Agency (EPA) All Appropriate Inquiries Rule, codified into the federal regulations by the EPA (40 CFR Part 312).
 This type of Phase I Environmental Report is required by lenders and is highly recommended prior to purchasing commercial or industrial real estate, or prior to starting new residential developments.

 Why do a Phase I ESA?

 Federal, state, and local laws make the current and prior property owners liable for the cost of cleaning up contaminated soils, groundwater, and surface water.
 If you are buying or financing a property, you would want to know before the transaction if any contamination or hazardous conditions exist on the property, since you may be paying the cost of clean-up.
-Clean-up may be not only on your property, but may include surrounding property and any contaminated surface or groundwater that may have originated on your property.
+Clean-up may not be only on your property, but may include surrounding property and any contaminated surface or groundwater that may have originated on your property.

 Benefits for the Buyer

 Performing an ESA gives the potential property owner protection against liability created by the Federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980.
 Otherwise, such liability may be fully transferable with the property to the new owner and indirectly to the lien-holder, if any.
-Potential environmental concerns may affect the value of the property, since remediation projects can be very costly and possibly exceed the purchase price of the property.
+Potential environmental concerns may affect the value of the property since remediation projects can be very costly and possibly exceed the purchase price of the property.

 Benefits for the Seller